-With these numbers, it becomes evident that to manage the pervasive threat of telecom fraud, industry providers must have an effective fraud management approach which defends businesses and consumers.
+With these numbers, it becomes evident that to manage the pervasive threat of telco fraud, industry providers must have an effective fraud management approach that defends businesses and consumers.

 What is Fraud Management in Telecom?

 Frauds are not a new thing in the telecom industry – they have always been there.
-The technology is changing at a fast pace, so are the telecom fraud tactics.
+Technology is changing at a fast pace, and so are telecom fraud tactics.
 Fraudsters formulate new ways or simply tweak the existing methods to abuse telecommunications products and services.
-Their ultimate intention is to use services for free or illegally acquiring money from CSPs or end users.
-High frequency, multiple layers of anonymity and global nature help attackers to remain undetected.
+Their ultimate intention is to use services for free or illegally acquire money from CSPs or end users.
+High frequency, multiple layers of anonymity, and global nature help attackers to remain undetected.

-An effective Telecom Fraud Management process is a critical element in determining the success of a telecommunication company.
+An effective Telecom Fraud Detection Management process is a critical element in determining the success of a telecommunication company.
 Such a mechanism is important to detect and prevent fraudulent activities which can cause revenue losses.
-There are different types of telecommunication frauds that need to be addressed and handled by these mechanisms.
-Before we discuss this in detail, let us first take a look at the most common types of telecom frauds that one should know about.
+There are different types of telecommunication fraud that need to be addressed and handled by these mechanisms.
+Before we discuss this in detail, let us first take a look at the most common types of telecom fraud that one should know about.

 Types of Telecom Fraud